hyunjinkim1112/r2auto_nav_CDE2310/README.md

 | rotatechange | Angular speed | 0.3 |
 | temperature_capture_angle | Angle interval to record temperature | >= 6 |
 | heat_detected_threshold | Temperature at which a heat source will be considered detected | ~25.5 (depending on room temperature) |

+### Software Installation and Operating Instructions
+Instructions on how to install, setup, and operate the necessary software used in our ZelephantBot can be found in our [Software Setup Manual](https://github.com/hyunjinkim1112/r2auto_nav_CDE2310/blob/main/Documentations/Software%20Setup%20Manual.pdf).
+Please note: These instructions are specifically intended for users running Ubuntu, either natively or through the Windows Subsystem for Linux (WSL), as our environment and tools are optimized for this setup.
+For any troubleshooting, please refer to the relevant section in our report for more details.